chocolatey/choco-wiki/Uninstallation.md

 There are no warranties on this script whatsoever, but here is something you can try:

-**NOTE:** Warning!
-This will remove Chocolatey and all packages and configurations in those packages from your machine.
-Only run this if you intend for that to happen.
+**WARNING!!** This will remove Chocolatey and all packages, software, and configurations in the Chocolatey Installation folder from your machine.
+Everything will be GONE.
+This is very destructive.
+DO NOT RUN this script unless you completely understand what the intention of this script is and are good with it.
+If you mess something up, we cannot help you fix it.

+***WARNING:*** Seriously, this script may destroy your machine and require a rebuild.
+Think twice before running this.

 If you also intend to delete the Chocolatey directory, remove the `-WhatIf`:
 ~~~powershell